dmuth/twitter-sentiment-analysis/README.md

    - Note that if you create a policy for your IAM credentials (as you should!), the ARN in the Resource array must end in `/*`.
 Exammple: `arn:aws:s3:::tweets/*`.
 There is a byg in the policy generator where this won't happen and your backups will fail.
 Be careful
 - Credentials for Twitter in the file `config.ini`.
    - Those can be obtained by running `0-get-twitter-credentials` on a user laptop, as launching the web browser is required for Twitter's authentication system.
+- Working knowledge of <a href="http://splunk.com/">Splunk</a>.
+There is some documentation <a href="http://docs.splunk.com/Documentation/Splunk/7.1.2/SearchTutorial/WelcometotheSearchTutorial">here</a>, but existing dashboards should be enough to get you started.

 ## Installation